 Annex V: Complementary Identification Code (CIC) table;

-Annex VI: Definitions of the CIC table
+Annex VI: Definitions of the CIC table.

-These Guidelines are addressed to national supervisory authorities.
+These Guidelines are addressed to supervisory authorities.

-These Guidelines shall apply from 1 January 2016
+These Guidelines shall apply from 30 January 2027 and repeal and replace the Guidelines on reporting for financial stability purposes (EIOPA-BoS-15/107).

+If not defined in these Guidelines, the terms have the meaning defined in the legal acts referred to in the introduction.

-SECTION I: REPORTING BY INDIVIDUAL INSURANCE AND REINSURANCE UNDERTAKINGS AND GROUPS TO NATIONAL SUPERVISORY AUTHORITIES FOR THE PURPOSE OF FINANCIAL STABILITY
+SECTION I: REPORTING BY INDIVIDUAL INSURANCE AND REINSURANCE UNDERTAKINGS AND GROUPS TO SUPERVISORY AUTHORITIES FOR THE PURPOSE OF FINANCIAL STABILITY

 Guideline 1 – General provisions